progress bar

 I conceptualized and implemented an industry leading way for customers to change their flights, allowing for unparalleled flexibility across all of United’s platforms.

 In 2024 United Airlines invested $225 million into technology and digital innovations, one focus area was making flights more “flexible”.
-The “More flexibility” strategy is a key differentiator for United Airlines brand.
+The “More flexibility” strategy is a key differentiator for United Airlines brand, making the “Change flights” flow a key cornerstone of that strategy.

 Chat bubble Change flight info